 The village also hosts a slew of regular events, including opening receptions, artist demonstrations, fiestas, and more.
 The Tlaquepaque Chapel, meanwhile—Abe Miller’s favorite structure here, by the way—is a very popular place for tying the knot.

-Visit Tlaquepaque Arts & Shopping Village on a Sky Rock Inn of Sedona Getaway
+Visit Tlaquepaque Arts & Shopping Village on a Sky Rock Sedona Getaway

-From art galleries and specialty shops to restaurants and breweries, tap into the decades-old magic of Tlaquepaque during your stay with us here at the Sky Rock Inn of Sedona!
+From art galleries and specialty shops to restaurants and breweries, tap into the decades-old magic of Tlaquepaque during your stay with us here at the Sky Rock Sedona!